A Extensive Overview of Blackmagic Video Editor

 Quality Assurance

-Don’t forget to test your Blackmagic Video Editor output:
+Don’t forget to validate your Blackmagic Video Editor output:

 Overloading Projects

-A typical misstep in Blackmagic Video Editor is adding multiple transitions:
+A typical misstep in Blackmagic Video Editor is adding too many effects:

 Ignoring Audio